Stone Arch Railroad Bridge To Freedom

-Built of stone and brick in the year of 1837 the stone arch is one of the oldest railroad overpasses built in the state of Indiana and is still standing today.
+Built in 1837 the stone overpass one was of the first bridges every built in the state of Indiana and is still standing today.

 Made of Stone and Brick the bridge still stands well constructed.
 It is not known who built the site.

 Backstory and Context